MAVERIC-ThinkNXT-LIMITED/SimpleCalculator/README.md

 ## Pay attention to the following points:
-1. Repo name must be “SimpleCalculator”.
+1. Make sure name of your repo in Github is “SimpleCalculator”.
 Don't use some other name.
 Pay attention to the case sensitivity
-2. Make sure you use following as your branch names ('feature/' suffix is mandatory for each of the feature brnaches):
+2. Make sure your repo has following branches ('feature/' suffix is mandatory for each of the feature branches):
    - master
    - develop
    - feature/header